-Registration of these shares under the Securities Act would result in the shares becoming saleable under the Securities Act immediately upon the effectiveness of such registration, subject to applicable lock-up restrictions described in the "Certain Relationships and Related Person Transactions-Lock-Up Provisions in Registration Rights Agreement" section.
+Registration of these shares under the Securities Act would result in the shares becoming saleable under the Securities Act immediately upon the effectiveness of such registration, except for shares held by affiliates, subject to applicable lock-up restrictions described in the "Certain Relationships and Related Person Transactions-Lock-Up Provisions in Registration Rights Agreement" section.
 Any sales of securities by holders of these shares could adversely affect the trading prices, if any, of our common stock.